gcapizzi/bosh-bootloader/notes.md

 1. Check out the `write-to-state-dir` branch of `bbl`.
 1. Add the terraform override file below as `override.tf` into a `terraform/` directory in your state-dir.
-1. Run `bbl up` once without using any ops files.
 1. Run the script below with the environment variable `BOSH_DEPLOYMENT_DIR=(location of your bosh-deployment dir)`.
 1. Run `bbl up --ops-file bosh-lite-combined.yml`.
 1. Use `eval "$(bbl print-env)"` to target your bosh director.